Malayadipatti rock-cut Hindu temples

-Both temples are active.
-With daily religious services held.
+Both temples are active with daily religious services held in them.

 There are also two ancient stone buildings belonging to the temple complex – kitchen and Amman shrine.

-According to inscription this temple was excavated in 804 AD.
+According to an inscription, this temple was excavated in 804 AD.

-Mandapa contains four pillars – two rear pillars are connected with arched brick work with sculptures of Muruga and Vinayaga behind, on a rised platform.
+Mandapa contains four pillars – two rear pillars are connected with arched brickwork with sculptures of Muruga and Vinayaga behind, on a raised platform.

-Mandapa is 6.70 m long in north-south direction and 4.58 m wide.
-It contains sculpture of Chandeshwara, in the middle there is 1 m long sculpture of Nandi ox facing the sanctum.
-Nandi sculpture is not cut of mother rock, it is resting on platform of large stone blocks.
+Mandapa is 6.70 m long in the north-south direction and 4.58 m wide.
+It contains a sculpture of Chandeshwara, in the middle, there is a 1 m long sculpture of Nandi ox facing the sanctum.
+Nandi sculpture is not cut of mother rock, it is resting on a platform of large stone blocks.

 Entrance in the shrine is guarded by sculptures of two dvarapalas – guards (Mazhuvadiyar and Tirisulakar) resting on heavy clubs.
 The floor of the shrine is 2,11 x 2,10 m large, height is 1,90 m.
-Shrine contains lingam which also is cut out of mother rock.
+The shrine contains lingam which also is cut out of mother rock.

-South wall of mandapam contains 3.15 m wide Saptamatrika panel showing 7 goddesses sitting between Ganesha and Veerbadra.
+The south wall of the mandapam contains a 3.15 m wide Saptamatrika panel showing 7 goddesses sitting between Ganesha and Veerbadra.

-West wall is adorned with a group of deities – Muruga, Sankaranarayana and the lion vehicle of Korravai in the centre.
-Unfortunately this panel is damaged by vandals.
+The west wall is adorned with a group of deities – Muruga, Sankaranarayana, and the lion vehicle of Korravai in the center.
+Unfortunately, this panel is damaged by vandals.

-Vishnu temple is located closer to the western end of hillock.
+Vishnu temple is located closer to the western end of the hillock.
 Malayadipatti Vishnu temple is called Olipathivishnu Vishnugraham.
-Over the centuries long history of this temple it has turned into complex of several structures.
+Over the centuries-long history of this temple, it has turned into a complex of several structures.

 Rock-cut temple itself consists of mukha-mandapa (verandah), ardha-mandapa (entrance chamber) and sanctum sanctorum (the main shrine).
 The ancient temple is entered through a row of two square pillars and pilasters at each side.

-Nearly whole surface inside the temple is covered with sculptures and reliefs, stucco and paintings.
+Nearly the whole surface inside the temple is covered with sculptures and reliefs, stucco, and paintings.

 One wall is covered with a sculptural group showing the presiding deity – Kanniraintha Perumal (Vishnu) together with his consort Lakshmi (Nachiyar).
 Vishnu is holding a sangu (sacred conch) and chakra.
 They are joined by Brahma and Shiva as well as Nrsimhadeva and various other murtis (divinities).
 This relief is covered with stucco and painted.
 While the rock-cut cave has been made in the 8th – 9th century AD, stucco and paintings seem to be much younger – from the 16th – 17th century AD.

-On the western wall of mukha-mandapa Vishnu is shown in seated position together with his consorts – this relief is not cut in the main rock but fitted of three large separate stones.
+On the western wall of mukha-mandapa, Vishnu is shown in a seated position together with his consorts – this relief is not cut in the main rock but fitted of three large separate stones.

 Another wall is covered with large relief showing reclining Vishnu with Brahmadeva in attendance above, sitting on a lotus.
 Gandharvas are flying around the head of Brahma’s head.
 This relief is cut from the cliff itself.

-In the front of the cave temple there are stone reliefs showing three Azhwars and Vishvaksena – considered to be a commander-in-chief of Vishnu’s army.
+In the front of the cave temple, there are stone reliefs showing three Azhwars and Vishvaksena – considered to be commander-in-chief of Vishnu’s army.

 This structure is flat-roofed and ornamented with carvings of elephants, birds.
 At four corners there are projecting four makaras – mythological creatures comparable to chimeras.

-Wall enclosure extends from both sides of gopuram and extend up to the cliff monolith to the south.
-Eastern wall separates both rock-cut temples.
+Wall enclosure extends from both sides of gopuram and extends up to the cliff monolith to the south.
+The eastern wall separates both rock-cut temples.

 Vishnu cave contains 10 inscriptions.
 The earliest is made sometimes around 960 AD but it is not foundation inscription – thus the cave is older.